Substitutions on compact alphabets: Introduction

 The structure of this paper is as follows.
 In Section \ref{SEC:dynamics} we present general properties satisfied by subshifts over compact alphabets.
 In Section \ref{SEC:substitutions} we define notions related to substitutions and we present immediate consequences of continuity.
 We also discuss the associated substitution subshift and investigate its language.
 The substitution operator is introduced in Section \ref{SEC:tile lengths}, and its operator-theoretic and spectral properties are discussed.
-In Theorem~\ref{thm: unique length function} we present several conditions on $\sub$ which guarantee the existence and uniqueness (up to scaling) of a natural length function, which allows one to associate a geometric inflation rule to $\sub$ which generates tilings of $\R$.
 Section~\ref{SEC:invariant} deals with invariant measures on the subshift and its relation to strong power convergence of the (normalised) substitution operator $T$.
 Here, we exploit a correspondence established in \cite{PFS:fusion-ILC} in the fusion tiling formalism.
 Applications of our results, including sufficient conditions for unique ergodicity of the subshift and representative examples are discussed in Section~\ref{SEC:applications}.
 Section~\ref{SEC:discrepancy} deals with asymptotic behaviour of discrepancy estimates for certain substitutions whose corresponding operator has a spectral gap.
+To simplify the exposition, and because several results consider the existence of natural length functions, we mostly work in the setting of one-dimensional and symbolic substitutions.
+However, in Section \ref{sec: higher dimensions}, we briefly outline which results here generalise to higher dimensions.
+In particular, Theorem \ref{thm: CL UE} on a criterion for constant length substitutions to have unique ergodicity naturally extends to higher dimensions, which provides a straightforward proof of unique ergodicity of the dynamical system associated with the Conway--Radin pinewheel tilings.
 Numerous examples are provided throughout the text to demonstrate our results.